sjentsch/lsjDocs/lsj/Ch08_Estimation_2.rst

 The obvious answer is to collect more data.
 Suppose that we ran a much larger experiment, this time measuring the IQs of 10,000 people.
 We can simulate the results of this experiment using jamovi.
-The ``IQsim.omv`` file is a jamovi data file.
+The |IQsim|_ data set is a jamovi data file.
 In this file I have generated 10,000 random numbers sampled from a normal distribution for a population with ``mean = 100`` and ``sd = 15``.
 This was done by computing a new variable using the ``= NORM(100,15)`` function.
 A histogram and density